MD+Master of Engineering Dual Degree

 For Duke MD students interested in entrepreneurship and innovation

-Earn an Engineering Master's During Your Third YEar
+Earn an Engineering Master's During The Third YEar

 - Seven engineering courses—taken during the Third Year of medical school